la2050/archive/_projects/2016/college-is-for-foster-youth.md

   with more than 50% matriculating directly to 4-yr. schools;  70% of those in our College Sponsorship program earn a Bachelors within 5 years.
 project_impact: '["College completion","College matriculation rates"]'
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+project_proposal_description: >-
+  Believing that college access and success is the best path to self-sufficiency, United Friends of the Children has created an 11-year educational support continuum that helps foster youth graduate from high school, aspire to and attain college acceptance, and earn their Bachelors degree.
+100% of those in our Readiness program 4 years or more graduate HS, with more than 50% matriculating directly to 4-yr. schools;  70% of those in our College Sponsorship program earn a Bachelors within 5 years.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   UFC has created an 11-year education support continuum that follows foster youth from the seventh grade through the completion of a Bachelor’s degree.